Laney Graduate School—Master’s in Development Practice at Emory

 Why you should consider this program

-The Master’s in Development Practice at Emory University is a two-year program that prepares students for careers in international development and humanitarian organizations.
+The Master’s in Development Practice at Emory University is a two-year program that prepares students for careers in global development and humanitarian organizations.
 Its curriculum combines rigorous academic coursework across disciplines with hands-on training in professional competencies.
-Students may develop concentrations and obtain certificates in chosen topics or skills by selecting elective courses.
-The program’s small size (15-20 students per cohort) allows for customized training and one-to-one mentoring by prominent faculty.
+Students may develop certificates in chosen topics or skills by selecting elective courses.
+The program’s limited cohort size (12-16 students per cohort) enables collaborative learning and personalized mentoring by Emory faculty, development professionals and MDP alumni.

 Students enjoy the opportunities and resources offered by a world class, highly ranked research university and benefit from Emory’s institutional linkages with prominent development organizations such as CARE, Carter Center and CDC.
-These partnerships enable students to practice the skills learned in the classroom in a real life setting.
-Most Emory MDP students spend two summers contributing to design, implementation, and evaluation of projects in the global south.
-They operate in a wide range of sectors, including global health, climate change, disaster response, sustainable agriculture, water and sanitation, social enterprise, rights and governance, and conflict management.
-In a typical summer, the program has students in 20-25 countries, hosted by about 20 organizations.
+These partnerships enable students to practice the skills learned in the classroom in a real-life setting.
+Most Emory MDP students spend two summers contributing to design, implementation, and evaluation of projects in the Global South.
+They operate in a wide range of sectors, including global health and wellbeing, disaster response and recovery, environmental sustainability, food and agricultural systems, water and sanitation, human rights and governance, gender and youth empowerment, corporate social responsibility, and conflict transformation.

 These experiences make Emory MDP students innovative development professionals who are highly competitive on the job market.

 |Tuition/fees for Complete Program||Value of Coverdell Fellowship||Net cost *|

 Where the cost savings value of the Coverdell Fellowship comes from

 Students will receive annually: A $25,000 Emory MDP Coverdell Fellowship and a one-time $75 Application Fee Waiver.